 (Kunonga, Whitty & Singleton, 2009)

-Hoshin means: a compass; course; policy; plan; aim and Kanri: Management control, care for so taken together Hoshin Kanri can be interpreted as management control of the companies focus (Total Quality Engineering, 1997) or it has also been described more metaphorically as ‘Shiny metal – the glint from the spear of a forward guide that leads the way’ (Centre for Quality Management, 1997) or more simply as Target-means deployment’ (Watson, 1991) It has more lengthily been described as to ‘Deploy and share the direction, goals and approaches of corporate management from top management to employees and for each unit of the organisation to conduct work according to the plan.
+Hoshin means: a compass; course; policy; plan; aim and Kanri: Management control, care for so taken together Hoshin Kanri can be interpreted as management control of the companies focus (Total Quality Engineering, 1997) or it has also been described more metaphorically as ‘Shiny metal – the glint from the spear of a forward guide that leads the way’ (Centre for Quality Management, 1997) or more simply as Target-means deployment’ (Watson, 1991).
+It has also more lengthily been described as to ‘Deploy and share the direction, goals and approaches of corporate management from top management to employees and for each unit of the organisation to conduct work according to the plan.
 Then, evaluate, investigate and feedback the results, or go through the cycle of PDCA continuously and attempt to continuously improve the performance of the organisation.’
 (Eureka and Ryan, 1990).
-It is worth noting the inclusion of ‘feedback’ – also known as ‘catchball’ (Dale, 1990), this approach is not about diktaks from on high passing through as repetitive orders, but more of a reciprocal learning process between employees and stakeholders in an organisations working out how to deliver its customers needs now and into the future, deciding together the priorities and the way of delivering them.
+It is worth noting the inclusion of ‘feedback’ – also known as ‘catchball’ (Dale, 1990), hoshin kanri is not about diktaks from on high passing through as repetitive orders, but more of a ‘reciprocal learning process’ between employees and stakeholders in an organisations working out how to deliver its customers needs now and into the future, deciding together the priorities and the way of delivering them.

 Does it sound a little familiar?
 Strategic Quality Management is defined as a system to develop policy, communicate, allocate resources, focus and align actions and control corporate drift and there are many academics and writers in this area: Ansoff (1969); Juran (1964); Mintzberg (1994); Porter (1996).
-What makes it different is the application of TQM within it, or (PDCA type approaches).
+What makes it different imho is the application of TQM within it, or (PDCA/PDSA type approaches).

 However, it can be difficult to differentiate between policies and goals, and to balance the concreteness and the abstractness of policies and goals when deploying policy.
 Trying to use hoshin kanri can be cynically seen (or realistically seen?!) as paying lip service to employee feedback during catchball or vice versa it can been seen as an opportunity for ‘empowered’ employees to take decisions without adequate direction or a permit for different groups of staff to abdicate responsibility for delivery, (Kogure, 1995; Integrated Quality Dynamics, 1997), and of course, like many processes it can become ritualistic and compliance orientated.